Rakesh-46-VR/Satlok-Ashram-App-Manager-Fork/README.md

 ## Usage
 ### Container Management

-1. **View Containers**: The main dashboard displays all running and stopped containers
+1. **View Containers**: The main dashboard displays a dropdown to select and view container status
-2. **Start/Stop Containers**: Use the play/stop buttons to control container state
+2. **Start/Stop Containers**: Use the install/run/stop buttons to control container state
-3. **Container Details**: Click on a container to view detailed information and logs
+3. **Container Details**: Container details and status are provided so that the user can view the status

 ### Image Management